klapvogn/My_limnoria-plugin/Serve/README.md

 I made a bartender plugin that serves and a funny thing on iRC

-It stores all the data in a sqlite3 database and it resets all the 'today' stats at midnight (00:00) can be altered
+It stores all the data in a sqlcipher database, where all the data is encrypted and it resets all the 'today' stats at midnight (00:00) can be altered

 It has the following commands: